abiswas3/sportsMaths/TDF_VELO/README.md

  As good GC implies good performance on most stages, those riders will benefit from both the GC scoring stream and the stage scoring stream (and often the KOM scoring system).
 However, stage hunters will languish at the back of the race on most stages and sacrifice their GC ambitions for the benefit of winning one or maybe even two stages.
 They don't get the KOM or GC position points for free.

-### What about sprinters and points ?
+### What about sprinters and points?

 It'd be great if I could fill my team with top 10 GC riders, but they're expensive.
 I cannot afford them all.
 So who should I pick after I'm done trying to guess the top two/three GC winners?
 A sprinter -- there are not that many of them at any given race.
 Usually, each team has one (and some don't even bother).
 Teams with a designated sprinter use the other riders to form a sprint train, thereby giving their sprinter the best chance at winning a sprint stage.
 Sprint stages have a flat finish and are not usually preceded by steep mountains.
 Sometimes they can be -- and it becomes hard to predict if the race would end up going to a sprinter or a breakaway rider.

 We look back at the last few grand tours to understand how many stages are contested by the GC group, breakaway riders and sprinters.
-Often before the first proper mountain stage, races are won between punchy sprinters and big boy sprinters.
+Before the first proper mountain stage, races are often won between punchy sprinters and big boy sprinters.

 **GIRO 2021**

-stage 1 winner: GANNA Filippo --> TT stage 2 winner: MERLIER Tim --> big boy sprinters stage 3 winner: VAN DER HOORN Taco --> breakaway/punchy sprinters stage 4 winner: DOMBROWSKI Joe --> breakaway stage 5 winner: EWAN Caleb --> big boy sprinters stage 6 winner: MÄDER Gino --> GC group stage 7 winner: EWAN Caleb --> big boy sprinters stage 8 winner: LAFAY Victor --> breakaway stage 9 winner: BERNAL Egan   --> GC group stage 10 winner: SAGAN Peter --> big boy sprinters stage 11 winner: SCHMID Mauro --> breakaway stage 12 winner: VENDRAME Andrea --> breakaway stage 13 winner: NIZZOLO Giacomo --> big boy sprinters stage 14 winner: FORTUNATO Lorenzo --> breakaway stage 15 winner: CAMPENAERTS Victor --> breakaway stage 16 winner: BERNAL Egan  --> GC group stage 17 winner: MARTIN Dan  --> GC group stage 18 winner: BETTIOL Alberto --> breakaway stage 19 winner: YATES Simon --> GC group stage 20 winner: CARUSO Damiano --> GC group stage 21 winner: GANNA Filippo --> TT
++ stage 1 winner: GANNA Filippo --> TT
++ stage 2 winner: MERLIER Tim --> big boy sprinters
++ stage 3 winner: VAN DER HOORN Taco --> breakaway/punchy sprinters
++ stage 4 winner: DOMBROWSKI Joe --> breakaway
++ stage 5 winner: EWAN Caleb --> big boy sprinters
++ stage 6 winner: MÄDER Gino --> GC group
++ stage 7 winner: EWAN Caleb --> big boy sprinters
++ stage 8 winner: LAFAY Victor --> breakaway
++ stage 9 winner: BERNAL Egan   --> GC group
++ stage 10 winner: SAGAN Peter --> big boy sprinters
++ stage 11 winner: SCHMID Mauro --> breakaway
++ stage 12 winner: VENDRAME Andrea --> breakaway
++ stage 13 winner: NIZZOLO Giacomo --> big boy sprinters
++ stage 14 winner: FORTUNATO Lorenzo --> breakaway
++ stage 15 winner: CAMPENAERTS Victor --> breakaway
++ stage 16 winner: BERNAL Egan  --> GC group
++ stage 17 winner: MARTIN Dan  --> GC group
++ stage 18 winner: BETTIOL Alberto --> breakaway
++ stage 19 winner: YATES Simon --> GC group
++ stage 20 winner: CARUSO Damiano --> GC group
++ stage 21 winner: GANNA Filippo --> TT

 **Vuelta 2021**

 + stage 1 winner: ROGLIČ Primož --> TT
 + stage 2 winner: PHILIPSEN Jasper  --> big boy sprinters
 + stage 3 winner: TAARAMÄE Rein  --> breakaway